MicrosoftDocs/memdocs/memdocs/manage-devices.md

 - [macOS platform deployment guide](./intune/fundamentals/deployment-guide-platform-macos.md)
 - [Windows enrollment deployment guide](./intune/fundamentals/deployment-guide-enrollment-windows.md)

-## Concept: Check the compliance health of your devices
+## Check the compliance health of your devices

 Device compliance is a significant part of managing devices.
 Your organization will want to set password/PIN rules and check for security features on these devices.
 You'll want to know which devices don't meet your rules.
 This task is where compliance comes in.